-\subsection{How does our proposed approach perform compared to baselines?}
+\subsection{How does our approach perform compared to baselines?}

-This section compares the performance of visuotactile policies trained with our proposed approach against baseline methods on the variable grasp pose task.
+This section compares the performance of visuotactile policies trained using our proposed approach with baselines, using 20 human demonstrations.
 As baselines, we consider See, Hear, Feel \cite{li2023see}, which similarly employs a multi-head attention-based policy architecture but differs in its training strategy: it relies on an explicit behaviour cloning loss, directly regressing to the action prediction.
-We also compare against the vanilla implementation of Diffusion Policy (DP) \cite{chi2023diffusion} that uses the DDPM sampler during training and DDIM for sampling during inference.
-To disentangle the effect of the policy architecture and the sampler, we create a third baseline that consists of our proposed policy architecture (cf. Sec.
+We also compare with the vanilla implementation of Diffusion Policy (DP) \cite{chi2023diffusion} that uses the DDPM during training and DDIM sampling during inference.
+To disentangle the effects of the policy architecture and the sampler, we create a third baseline that consists of our proposed policy architecture (cf. Sec.
 III-B) trained with DDPM, and using DDIM during inference.
-To ensure a fair comparison, all policies are trained on the same vision+touch data, equipped with identical observation encoder architectures, and configured to maintain a comparable number of parameters.
-The previously mentioned choices ensure that all the policies achieve real-time inference given our control frequency of \SI{25}{Hz}.
+To ensure a fair comparison, all policies are trained on the same vision+touch data, use identical observation encoder architectures, and are configured to have comparable parameter counts.
+These choices ensure that all policies achieve real-time inference given our \SI{25}{Hz} control frequency.